Boston Celtics' Marcus Smart and two Los Angeles Lakers players test positive for coronavirus - KTVZ

 Boston Celtics’ Marcus Smart and two Los Angeles Lakers players test positive for coronavirus

-Boston Celtics Marcus Smart says that he has tested positive for coronavirus.
+Boston Celtics guard Marcus Smart says that he has tested positive for coronavirus.

 “I was tested five days ago and the results came back tonight, which were positive,” Smart wrote on Twitter on Thursday.